Introduction to Azure IoT with Fsharp

 project.

-, you’ll see the main overview panel for the Event Hub
+After pressing Create, you’ll see the main overview panel for the Event Hub

 Service.
-Scroll down to Event Hubs
+Scroll down to Event Hubs, press the + Event Hub tab and enter

 in a name for the new Event Hub.
 All the other settings can be left